YD525/SSELexicon/README.md

 Join our Discord community: [https://discord.gg/GRu7WtgqsB](https://discord.gg/GRu7WtgqsB)

 Feel free to drop by and chat — always happy to talk code (or just vent boredom).

 ---

+## 📄 License

+This project is licensed under the **GNU General Public License version 3.0 (GPL-3.0-only)**.
+See the LICENSE file for details.

+---